bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 [^12]: Mises did not argue that the essential difficulty with socialist
     planning would be the sheer number of calculations it would require.
-    Other disputants, like Robbins and Hayek, put forward such "equation-difficulty" arguments, alongside others they held
-    to be dispositive.
-Mises downplayed the significance of such arguments because he denied the premise that the relevant systems of equations could be formulated.
+    Other disputants, like Robbins and Hayek, put forward such "equation-difficulty" arguments, but only alongside others they held to be dispositive.
+The equation-difficulty argument was first hinted at by Barone in "The Ministry of Production in the Collectivist State" (1908).
+In "[Human Action](https://mises.org/library/human-action-0)" (p.
+706-711), Mises downplayed the significance of such arguments because he denied the premise that the relevant systems of equations could be formulated.
+The phrase "equation-difficulty argument" is from Rothbard, "[The End of Socialism and the Calculation Debate Revisited](https://mises.org/library/end-socialism-and-calculation-debate-revisited)" (1999).

 [^13]: Page 60